Published 2025-11-08.

 See nvidia.com for more details about GPUs that are fast swappers (aka virtualization).

-Larger datacenter GPUs are available, but the relative cost is 50 times higher.
+Larger datacentre GPUs are available, but the relative cost is 50 times higher.
 For example, the A100 and H100 with 80 GB VRAM for use on the very largest models with significant data volumes.
 Lots of VRAM reduces or eliminates the need for swapping.

 The following table shows performance of each GPU for small LLMs, sorted by cost factor.
 Swap times are shown for larger models, or multiple models.

 The Relative Cost column uses the cost of a rented 3060 as the baseline.
-The cost factors for the other GPUs was computed by asking Grok to take the median of pricing from vendors that service the Canadian market (AWS, Hetzner, Lambda Labs, OVHCloud Canada, RunPod, and Vast.ai), and converting to $CAD.
+The cost factors for the other GPUs were computed by asking Grok to take the median of pricing from vendors that service the Canadian market (AWS, Hetzner, Lambda Labs, OVHCloud Canada, RunPod, and Vast.ai), and converting to $CAD.

 | GPU Model | Relative Cost | VRAM | Gemma2 9B t/s | DeepSeek 6.7B t/s | Swap Latency ms/layer | Notes |